How-To

 DSTV Pro Installers Team8 min read

 Extra View is brilliant when it works and infuriating when it does not.
-The idea — link two or three decoders to one MultiChoice subscription so every room in the house can watch independent channels for the price of one Premium package — has been around for years.
+The idea — link two or three decoders to one MultiChoice subscription so every room can watch independent channels for the price of one Premium package — has been around for years.
 The catch is that a proper Extra View install across a multi-storey home involves more planning than most DIY guides let on.
 Getting it right in a three-storey Fourways or Bryanston home is a different beast to a single-storey Moreleta Park bungalow.

 Here is how we actually approach these installs in 2026, and what you should expect if you are booking one.